deceitfulpanda/jobpanda/README.md

-# Project Name
+# JobPanda

-> Pithy project description
+> Make Your Job Search and Application process simple!

 ## Team